 - The member of staff receiving an allegation should treat it as a disclosure follow the steps outlined in Section 3 above to ensure a thorough and open procedure takes place in the best interests of all concerned. - The incident should be reported immediately to the Joint Principal (NS), or in her absence the Chair of the Governing Body.
 Any allegation against the Joint Principals must be reported to the Chair of the Governing Body or in his absence, the Chair of the Safeguarding Committee without informing the Joint Principal in question.
 The Chair and Chair of the Safeguarding Committee are contactable via the Bursar's office in her capacity as Clerk to the Governing Body. - The DSL will be responsible for ensuring that the child(ren) is/are not at risk and will refer any suspected abuse to the MSP. - The School will provide immunity from retribution or disciplinary action for 'whistleblowing' in good faith.
-The Whistleblowing Policy is available on the Staff Intranet or on request as a hard copy. - Students may post concerns on the 'Be Safe' notification route on the orange drop down menu on their individual intranet log-in page, or in the 'post box' by the exit to the School Library.10 - If the student is injured in any way, appropriate emergency medical attention may be required via the Medical Centre, School G.P. or Accident and Emergency Unit.
-The alleged cause of the injury should be explained by the student, no opinions should be offered by the adult. - Such medical attention should not be confused with a medical examination for investigation purposes which must be carried out by an appropriately experienced paediatrician, not the GP or A and E consultant, and only after due consultation and authorisation. - The Joint Principal (NS) (or Chair of Governing Body, as appropriate) will contact the LADO.
-The concern will be referred to the LADO immediately and within one working day at the latest.
-This includes supply staff, where for the sake of speed the School will report directly rather than through the supply agency.
-The LADO and the Joint Principal (NS) will plan the next steps.
-The School will not investigate prior to contact with the LADO.
+The Whistleblowing Policy is available on the Staff Intranet or on request as a hard copy. - Students may post concerns on the 'Be Safe' notification route on the orange drop down menu on their individual intranet log-in page, or in the 'post box' by the exit to the School Library. - If the student is injured in any way, appropriate emergency medical attention may be required via the Medical Centre, School G.P. or Accident and Emergency Unit.
+The alleged cause of the injury should be explained by the student, no opinions should be offered by the adult. - Such medical attention should not be confused with a medical examination for investigation purposes which must be carried out by an appropriately experienced paediatrician, not the GP or A and E consultant, and only after due consultation and authorisation.

-10 NSPCC whistleblowing helpline 08000 280285
+&lt;sup>10 NSPCC whistleblowing helpline 08000 280285